Shia1232/pwn.college_Shiamak/Pondering Paths.md

 Learnt how to execute a executable from a cwd in which the executable is not present.
 ### Resources
 AskUbuntu(Used it for another challenge and indirectly used a command from an answer there)
+## explicit relative paths, from /
+Previously, your relative path was "naked": it directly specified the directory to descend into from the current directory.
+In this level, we're going to explore more explicit relative paths.

+In most operating systems, including Linux, every directory has two implicit entries that you can reference in
+paths: . and ...
+The first, ., refers right to the same directory, so the following absolute paths are all identical to
+each other:

+  - /challenge
+  * /challenge/.
+  + / challenge/./././././././././
++/./././challenge/././